-FAF truck volumes were disaggregated based on a commonly used methodology recommended by the FHWA.
-Figure 52 shows the origination and termination of truck trips in an average weekday by county.
+FAF truck volumes were disaggregated based on a commonly used methodology recommended by the FHWA.10 Figure 52 shows the origination and termination of truck trips in an average weekday by county.
 As expected, Wake County shows up as the largest attractor and generator of trips.
-Roughly half of the trips start and end within Wake County itself and the rest have origins or destinations outside of the Triangle Region.
+Roughly half of the trips start and end within Wake County and remain in the region; the rest have origins or destinations outside of the Triangle Region.
 Durham County is second in terms of trip generation or attraction.